 And it's already affecting our health, our environment, and our economy, especially agriculture.

-The Minnesota Department of Commerce has been the lead state agency in coordinating Minnesota's response to climate change.
-It is a very difficult issue to affect at the state level, but Minnesota is among the leading states in trying to reduce our greenhouse gas emissions.
-The MPCA is actively addressing climate change.
-The agency’s primary role in this effort is gathering and reporting data, assessing trends, and, eventually, factoring greenhouse gas emissions into permits, as required by new federal regulations.
+State agencies are working together to mitigate climate change (reduce greenhouse gas emissions) and adapt to climate change (cope with climate impacts).
+The MPCA’s primary role in this effort is to gather and report data, assess trends, and, eventually, factor greenhouse gas emissions into permits, as required by new federal regulations.
 Minnesota's focus on GHG emissions is to promote clean energy and energy efficiency, both of which can create jobs, and develop multi-pollutant reduction strategies that improve overall air quality and achieve GHG emission reductions.

 MPCA also leads Minnesota’s statewide Interagency Climate Adaptation Team, formed in 2009, and also has an internal MPCA Climate Adaptation Team working on this topic.
 To read recent reports from both of these teams, go to MPCA's Adapting to a changing climate webpage.

 To learn more about climate change in Minnesota, see this recent report from the Minnesota Environmental Quality Board: